healeycodes/websocket-benchmarker/README.md

 ## :radio: WebSocket Benchmarker :watch:

 *Message throughput* is how fast a WebSocket server can parse and respond to a message.
 Some people consider this to be a good reference of a framework/library/server's performance.
+This tool measures the message throughput under load by mocking concurrent clients.

 <br>